Prodeko/ilmo/README.md

   Next.js for Vue users
 - [Create React App variant](https://github.com/alexk111/graphile-starter-cra) -
   replaces Next.js for apps without Server Side Rendering

+**VARIANTS ARE NOT OFFICIALLY SUPPORTED** and may become out of date or unmaintained over time.
+If you have issues with variants, please submit issues or PRs to the projects in question, not to this project.

 ## Prerequisites